FAQs

 When will I get my period again?

-You are likely to get your next period 4 to 6 weeks after the abortion, and it may be heavier than normal.
+You're likely to get your next period four to six weeks after the abortion, and it may be heavier than normal.

 -